 Here are some tips from USTA Player Development's Elliott Pettit to get your serve going at the beginner, intermediate and advanced levels.

-The Serving Basics: Toss and Motion
+The Serving Basics of Tennis: Toss and Motion

 The main thing is to get comfortable with the toss.
 Chances are, this is a motion with your non-dominant hand that you have never duplicated in any other activity.
 You should practice your toss because it doesn’t matter how good your serve motion is if your toss is off.
 Your toss needs to be in the right place so that your serve motion can make proper contact with the ball.

 Try to go for a full “throwing motion” with the serve.
 In the very beginning, in order to achieve success, it is fine to have a more segmented swing or an abbreviated service motion.
-ADVERTISEMENT You can start with the racquet behind your head and then toss the ball up and make contact, just to get acquainted with how the racquet face should feel when you are making contact with the ball.
+ADVERTISEMENT You can start with the tennis racquet behind your head and then toss the ball up and make contact, just to get acquainted with how the racquet face should feel when you are making contact with the ball.
 Once you are comfortable with that, do the full throwing motion as soon as possible.

 At this level, you should start to have a little bit of knee bend, and you should be looking to experiment with the different types of spin.
 The continental grip is best for imparting spin and will allow you to be able to hit the ball with side spin or to hit the ball flat – all using the same grip.

 Be sure to snap the wrist through the serve, and you should speed up the motion as well.